Last Updated 30/10/2022.

 Larp or Larb

-Larb is really zingy with mint, lime juice and fish sauce.
+Larb is really zingy with mint, lime juice, and fish sauce.
 If your larp is crunchy or grainy, it contains chopped toasted rice.
 You normally have sticky rice and raw vegetables and chilies served on the side.
 They do great laarp in Laos if you can find a good restaurant.

 Thai salads are delicious and unusual, with flavours not normally found in a salad.
-I haven’t had one in years because I love the soups and curries so much, so no photos, yet!
+I haven’t had one in years because I love the Thai soups and curries so much!
 We made a few on our cookery course and they were an absolute revelation.

 Back in 1999, when I went to Thailand for the first time, I had never tried Thai cuisine other than dishes I had cooked myself.
-I’d religiously watched Keith Floyd and his Far Flung Floyd TV series, bought his book and tried a few recipes.
+I’d religiously watched Keith Floyd and his Far Flung Floyd TV series bought his book and tried a few recipes.
 I thought I was doing something wrong.
 I knew my Indian curries so the thin, soupy Thai curries just didn’t seem right to me.
 They were delicious, but maybe they needed thickening?

 You can find whatever food you like in Thailand, pizzas, fries, sandwiches it’s all here.
 If you’re coming to Thailand and don’t fancy Thai food, you’re not going to starve.
-But do yourself a favour, give it a go.
+But do yourself a favour, and give it a go.
 Thai food is heaven.
 What is Thai food?
 Delicious!
 Head back to our main Thailand Travel page of the blog.